Learn words and sentences from English to Nepali languages easily with explanation of each word meaning in detail.

 Far-kay-ra au / Far-kay-ra ai-ja / Far-kay-ra au-nus

 फर्केर आउ / फर्केर आईज / फर्केर आउनुस् There is not much difference between Farkayra au and Farkayra aija but it’s better to use Farkayra au instead of Farkayra aija.
 Farkayra au can be used with friends and younger people and Farkayra aija with kids or close friends.
 It sounds a little bit odd in Nepali when you use the word Farkayra aija with friends you just met.
 It may sound like you’re not giving them proper respect they deserve.
 Farkayra aunus is used in conversation with elder people in the Nepali language.

 Yo kun kha-na ho?

 यो कुन खाना हो?
-Meaning of English word “this” is “yo” in Nepali language, food means khana and kun means what or which.
-In Nepal mostly people eat “dal bhat”.
-You may also find t-shirts with prints like “dal bhat power 24 hour” in tourist areas.
-Recently, I saw it in a shop of Thahity, Kathmandu.
+The meaning of the English word “this” is “yo” in the Nepali language, food means khana and kun means what or which.
+In Nepal, most people eat “dal bhat”.
+You may also find t-shirts with prints like “Dal bhat power 24 hours” in tourist areas.
+Recently, I saw it in a shop in Thahity, Kathmandu.

 I want to eat pizza.

 Ma pizza khana chahanchu.

 म पिज्जा खान चाहन्छु। I think this sentence will be interesting while chatting with Nepali friends so I mentioned this sentence here.
 I means ma, there is no Nepali meaning of the English word Pizza, khana means to eat and chahanchu means want.

 मिठो छ?
 Here is another sentence that we use often in our daily life.
 Mitho means delicious.
 You can use this sentence to ask about taste to younger or elder people.